adambard/learnxinyminutes-docs/javascript.html.markdown

 [Eloquent Javascript][8] by Marijn Haverbeke is an excellent JS book/ebook with attached terminal

-[Eloquent Javascript - The Annotated Version][9] by Gordon Zhu is also a great derivative of Eloquent Javascript with extra explanations and clarifications for some of the more complicated examples.

 [Javascript: The Right Way][10] is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.